-c.
-Analytic framework for SST-induced boundary layer response capture the first-order response of the MABL to SST forcing (Schneider and Qiu 2015; Schneider 2020) and includes representation of the processes shown in the literature to be of primary importance.
-This framework considers an MABL capped by an inversion (Battisti et al. 1999).
-Within this layer, air temperature is assumed well mixed and vertically constant and subject to horizontal advection and air-sea heat exchanges.
-The system is driven by winds with horizontal scales far larger than the ocean mesoscale that satisfy a drag law at the sea surface and experiences zero vertical momentum flux at the inversion.
-The large-scale winds \vec{U} form a modified Ekman spiral (Holton 1965a,b), which is considered horizontally homogeneous on scales commensurate with the ocean mesoscale.
+354 c.
+Analytic framework for SST-induced boundary layer response

+- 355 The MABL response to ocean mesoscale current must incorporate coupling between the MABL - 356 thermodynamics and dynamics to adequately represent the influence of SST and surface current - on the surface wind stress and sensible and latent heat fluxes.
+An analytical framework for SST - impacts was recently proposed, which incorporates MABL heat and momentum budgets that - 359 capture the first-order response of the MABL to SST forcing (Schneider and Qiu 2015; - 360 Schneider 2020) and includes a representation of the processes shown in the literature to be of - primary importance.
+This framework considers an MABL capped by an inversion (Battisti et al. - 362 1999).
+Within this layer, air temperature is assumed to be well mixed and vertically constant, and - subject to horizontal advection and air-sea heat exchanges.
+The system is driven by winds with - horizontal scales far larger than the ocean mesoscale that satisfy a drag law at the sea surface and - 365 experience zero vertical momentum flux at the inversion.
+The large-scale winds \vec{U} form a - modified Ekman spiral (Holton 1965a,b), which is considered horizontally homogeneous on - scales commensurate with the ocean mesoscale.